4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #
 #

-## From this point in advance your mind need be inspired...
+## From this point in advance your mind need to be inspired...